 Stage 2: Year 10 students

-In the second stage of the program, Year 10 students will have the opportunity to complete the Faculty of Science work experience program and can choose from a range of disciplines including engineering and IT.
+In the second stage of the program, Year 10 students will have the opportunity to complete the Faculty of Engineering and Information Technology work experience program and will choose either engineering and IT.
 This week is the final week of Term 2.
 Students applying for Girl Power should check with their schools to see if this date is suitable for their work experience program.

 Stage 3: Year 11 & 12 students